9 tools. Zero deps. One ecosystem.

 wheat> /brief Compiled 8 claims (1 conflict resolved) Written: output/brief.html Recommendation: Adopt GraphQL for new endpoints only.
 Migrate existing REST endpoints opportunistically.

-Eight tools.
+Nine tools.
 Each does one thing well.

 Start with wheat.
 Everything else is optional.
 Add tools as your research practice grows.